TALKING TO YOUR DOCTOR

 Are OTC medicines and supplements really important?

 Very much so.
-Supplements and OTC medicines can cause serious interactions with prescription drugs.
-St. John’s Wort reduces the effectiveness of contraceptives, magnesium decreases antibiotic absorption, and ibuprofen combined with blood thinners increases the risk of bleeding.
+Supplements and OTC medicines can cause serious interactions with prescription medicines.
+St John’s wort reduces the effectiveness of contraceptives, magnesium decreases antibiotic absorption, and ibuprofen combined with anticoagulants increases the risk of bleeding.
 Your doctor needs the full picture.

 What if I cannot remember a medicine’s name?